 View / Interact / Download

-Loading Images to Your Tableau Repository
+Loading images to your Tableau Repository

 First, find your images.
 For best results and the most flexibility, find or create images in a PNG file type with transparent backgrounds.
 Here’s the image I’ll use when the dashboard is showing the raw underlying data.